Fourth Action Plan actions

 DV-alert has been delivered by Lifeline Australia since 2007.

-Key achievements include the continued delivery of accredited training, and ongoing delivery of additional training streams including Indigenous, Multicultural, Settlement and Working with Women with Disabilities.
-New projects have also been developed and piloted, including Complex forms of Violence and Working with Interpreters.
-An accredited online course, Working with Women with Disabilities, has also been developed and piloted.
+Key achievements include the continued delivery of accredited training, and ongoing delivery of specialised training streams including Indigenous, Multicultural, Settlement and Working with Women with Disabilities.
+New training streams have also been developed and piloted, including Complex forms of Violence, Working with Men Who Use Violence and Working with Interpreters.
+Accredited training for the General and Working with Women with Disabilities training streams is also available via a flexible eLearning course.

 What is next?